core-wg/transport-indication/draft-ietf-core-transport-indication.md

 It then proceeds to send EDHOC requests over CoAP to 1.2.3.4 port 5678, setting the Uri-Host option to "host.example.net".

-The client could also have initiated an EDHOC session if no edhoc-cred parameter had been present, but then, it would have required that the server present some credential that could be verified through the Web PKI, for example an x5chain containing a Let's Encrypt certificate.
+The client could also have initiated an EDHOC session if no cred parameter had been present, but then, it would have required that the server present some credential that could be verified through the Web PKI, for example an x5chain containing a Let's Encrypt certificate.